-The Board and individual directors should have a clear understanding of their accountability and responsibilities.
+The Board and individual Directors should have a clear understanding of their accountability and responsibilities.
 The Board's policies and procedures should support effective decision-making and independent challenge.

-The SGN Group has a separate Chair and CEO to ensure that the balance of responsibilities, accountabilities and decision making are effectively maintained.
+The Company has a separate Chair and CEO to ensure that the balance of responsibilities, accountabilities and decision making are effectively maintained.
 The Board receives regular reports on financial and operational performance, customers, people and stakeholders and management of key business risks along with updates on activities and decisions of its committees.
-Independent Non-Executive Directors provide constructive challenge to the Board's decision-making process.
+Independent Non-Executive Directors provide constructive challenge to the Boards decision-making process.

-The Board continue to be supported by the work of the Board Committees.
-During the year, a review and update to the Committee Terms of Reference and Board Responsibilities was completed to ensure clear understanding of accountability and responsibilities.
-In FY21/22, a review of the Board Reserved Matters is planned to ensure the balance of responsibilities, accountabilities and decision making is maintained between the Executive Committee, Board and new subsidiary companies within the group, as the Group continues to grow and diversify.
+The Board continues to be supported by the work of the Board Committees.
+During the year, a review of the Board Reserved Matters was completed and continues to be rolled out, to ensure the balance of responsibilities, accountabilities and decision making is maintained between the Executive Committee, Board and new subsidiary companies within the Group, as the Group continues to grow and diversify.